Here's how to sign up and participate in the Duke Mobile Farmers Market:

 Farm Location: 1021 Dimmocks Mill Road, Hillsborough, NC 27278 in Orange County

 Products: Plants including annuals, perennials, herbs, and vegetables.
-Cut flower bouquets and bunches.
+Also offering cut flower bouquets and bunches to purchase weekly or $90 for a 6-week session of weekly seasonal bouquets.